otrv4/otrv4/otrv4.md

 The state variables are set to `0` and the key variables are set to `NIL` for this channel.

-## Online Conversation Initialization

-OTRv4 will initialize through a [Query Message or a Whitespace Tag](#user-requests-to-start-an-otr-conversation).
-After this, the conversation is authenticated using the interactive DAKE.

-### Requesting conversation with older OTR versions

-Bob might respond to Alice's request or notification of willingness to start a conversation using OTRv3.
-If this is the case and Alice supports version 3, the protocol falls back to OTRv3 [\[7\]](#references).
-If Alice does not support version 3, then this message is ignored.

-### User Profile
+## User Profile

 OTRv4 introduces a user profile.
 The user profile contains the Ed448 long term public key, signed information about supported versions, a signed profile expiration date, and a signed optional transition signature.

-Each participant maintains a user profile for authentication in the DAKE and for publication.
+Each participant maintains a user profile for authentication in both DAKEs and for publication.
 Publishing the user profile allows users to repudiate their participation in OTRv4 conversations.
 When a user profile is published, it is available from a public location, such as a server.
 Each implementation may